Our Learning Goals

 Target skills:

 Phonemic Awareness is a foundational skill for learning to read and write.
-Each day, students will participate in a short lesson that will help them develop awareness of the sounds of our language.
+Each day, students will participate in a short lesson to help them develop an awareness of the sounds of our language.

 Students will learn to: